satendrapandeymp/ExportPdf_slideshare/README.md

-# ExportPdf_slideshare

-# This is a code written for exporting books as .pdf from slideshare

 # to get Image location right click on image and go to inspect element and look at <img src = "Your Location".... >
 Copy location and then remove any part after page number like --